 So you are moving to Australia?

-We wanted to write this post as there is so many things you learn along your stay in Australia, from little working holiday visa things to just general stuff such as travel insurance, international money transfers, tax, etc.
+We wanted to write this post as there are so many things you learn along with your stay in Australia, from little working holiday visa things to just general stuff such as travel insurance, international money transfers, tax, etc.

 Most of the services mentioned in this article can be found on our very useful resources page.

 60+ Things you need to know before moving to Australia

 So let’s begin, we got most of these from our Facebook page

 - You will stop asking ” what’s the craic ” forever

 - The Irish sense of humour doesn’t travel.